alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

     Set-EntraUserLicense -ObjectId $User.ObjectId -AssignedLicenses $Licenses
     ```

-    This example shows how to assign a `FLOW_FREE` license to a user with ObjectId `SawyerM@contoso.com`.
+    The following example shows how to assign a `FLOW_FREE` license to a user with ObjectId `SawyerM@contoso.com`.

 1. Remove a license from a user.